kjaymiller/.dotfiles/.zshrc_plugins/README.md

 This is a list of ZSH scripts that are used by my .zshrc_plugins

+## Where is the .zshrc

+It's at the root of the [dotfiles](../README.md) directory.
+This project is using [stow]() and because of that I have to have the files setup in the same path as they appear in the root directory.

+One day when people [sponsor](https://github.com/sponsors/kjaymiller) my work maybe I will think more about building my perfect dotfile project.

-## Why not include them in the .zshrc
+## Why not include these them in the .zshrc

 ![Suspicious Looks](https://media1.tenor.com/m/-L5-p15qh6kAAAAd/pardon-me.gif)